InfernoEmbedded/HomeAutomationWorkshop/Prerequisites.md

 ```

 Then you probably failed to install the python dependancies into the system
 python.
 Try that bit again.
-A successful build will end with soemthing like:
+A successful build will end with something like:

 ```
 Link: 16ChannelSSR